WDO Inspection Company

 Drywood Termites (Drywood termites are social insects that live in colonies in sound, dry wood.
 Each colony consists of offspring from an original pair (male and female).
 There are three growth stages – eggs, immature, and adults.
 Drywood termites are larger than local, southwestern subterranean species).

 Old House Borers (Hylotrupes is a monotypic genus of wood-boring beetles in the family Cerambycidae, the longhorn beetles.
 The sole species, Hylotrupes bajulus, is known by several common names, including house longhorn beetle, old house borer, and European house borer.
 Originating in Europe and having been spread in timber and wood products, the beetle now has a practically cosmopolitan distribution, including Southern Africa, Asia, the Americas, Australia, Europe, and the Mediterranean).

 Wood Decaying Fungus (is a variety of fungus that digests moist wood, causing it to rot.
 Some wood-decay fungi attack dead wood, such as brown rot, and some, such as Armillaria (honey fungus), are parasitic and colonize living trees.
-Fungi that not only grow on wood but actually cause it to decay, are called lignicolous fungi.
+Fungi that not only grow on wood but cause it to decay, are called lignicolous fungi.
 Various lignicolous fungi consume wood in various ways; for example, some attack the carbohydrates in wood and some others decay lignin.
 The rate of decay of wooden materials in various climates can be estimated by empirical models.

 How Is A WDO Inspection Performed?

 Your Imperial Pest Prevention WDO termite inspector is a licensed professional through the State of Florida.
-A proper WDO termite inspection consists of several steps, which may not necessarily occur in any particular order:
+A proper WDO termite inspection consists of several steps, which may not necessarily occur in any order: